 Before even listening to any advice, I prefer to clarify the following points:

-1. Has the person who suggest something used that in his or her life?
+Has the person who suggested something used that in their life?

 If you cannot get answers to all these questions or verify the information provided, I would seriously question such advice.